Oslo City Hall: City Council Hall

 The room in which the City Council meets (Bystyresalen) is semi-circular.
 It is clad in oak and tapestries, the most noticeable of which was designed by Else Poulsson, the niece of the architect.
 Woven by Else Halling, it depicts St. Hallvard and the seven virtues.
 The artist hoped the design would remind the city's politicians of ethics and good decisionmaking.

 Nobel Peace Prize ceremony

-On December 10 (anniversary of Alfred Nobel's death) each year, Oslo City Hall hosts the Nobel Peace Prize ceremony in which the annual laureate gives his or her lecture and is awarded the medal and diploma.
+On December 10 (anniversary of Alfred Nobel's death) each year, Oslo City Hall hosts the Nobel Peace Prize ceremony in which the annual laureate gives a lecture and is awarded the medal and diploma.
 A podium for the laureate and the Nobel Committee is erected in the far end of the hall for each ceremony.
-The Norwegian Royal Family and Prime Minister are attendants.
+The Norwegian royal family and prime minister are attendants.